-The identification of the companies to include in the DSN Global 100 list is the culmination of months of research and the cooperation of many individuals across all continents.
-The DSN team seeks out public records and documents on the public companies.
+The identification of the companies to include in the DSN Global 100 list is the culmination of months of research and the cooperation of many individuals throughout the world.
+Wherever possible, the DSN team seeks out public records and documents for publicly traded companies.
 Additionally, the team reaches out to the private companies that may qualify for the ranking.
 Research begins in December and continues through to the publication of the Global 100 list.
-Each year, DSN has been able to extend the boundaries of research to uncover and include more and more direct selling companies.
+To fully reflect the global reach of direct selling, each year, DSN has been able to extend the boundaries of research by working with research partners, including China-based DIR Group, to obtain information on international companies.

 How is privately held company data compiled?

 Nearly four-fifths of the DSN Global 100 data is derived from privately held companies.
-These companies submit their own information, and when they do they enhance the value of the industry’s strategic objective to showcase a much more transparent business model.
+Most of this data comes from the companies themselves, which submit a revenue number validated by the CEO and certified by a qualified agent, and when they submit they enhance the value of the industry’s strategic objective to showcase a much more transparent business model.
 These companies could have chosen not to participate; however, their cooperative spirit, which so exemplifies this unique industry, makes the Global 100 ranking possible.